Medical Billing and Coding

 CCM is pleased to partner with the American Academy of Professional Coders (AAPC) to prepare candidates for the Certified Professional Coder (CPC) certification.
 These coding courses introduce the classification system used by health care facilities, physicians and insurance companies.
 Coding patient records for diagnoses and procedures has become an integral part of the health care reimbursement system.
 You may apply for entry level administrative, coding and billing positions upon completion of these courses.
 Student membership in AAPC is recommended as part of the program and required by the AAPC to take the CPC exam at after completing the program.

-This certificate requires 5 months to complete and is offered twice each year.
+This certificate requires 2 semesters to complete and is offered twice each year.
 The 4 prerequisite courses are offered each semester.
 Once those courses have been completed, a student may take the other courses in any order; however, it is recommended that they be taken in the order presented here.
 Students are highly encouraged to include the Medical Billing Externship in their course of study; though it is not required as part of the certificate process.

 Certification and Certificates